10 Great Ways to Save Money on Skip Hire

 Before hiring a skip, it is important to first question whether you actually need one.
 In many instances, hiring a skip is not the only solution and in reality there may be several other easier, greener and potentially cheaper alternatives available.

 For more help on this, check out our bulky waste disposal guide for householders which covers the different ways to get rid of rubbish you can’t fit in your bin including reuse, taking it to the dump, skip hire, Hippo bags, council bulky waste collection services, and man & van rubbish removal.
-Also, if you are a relative newcomer to skip hire, you might be interested in our introduction to skip hire which provides lots of tips and guidance on what to look out for when hiring a skip.

 The larger the skip, the less it costs per cubic yard/metre to hire it.
 So if you have the space on your property and enough waste to fill it, it’s usually better value to go for the largest skip available.